hashicorp/terraform-provider-aws/website/docs/cdktf/python/r/cloudwatch_composite_alarm.html.markdown

 ## Argument Reference

 * `actions_enabled` - (Optional, Forces new resource) Indicates whether actions should be executed during any changes to the alarm state of the composite alarm.
 Defaults to `true`.
+* `actions_suppressor` - (Optional) Actions will be suppressed if the suppressor alarm is in the ALARM state.
+    * `alarm` - (Required) Can be an AlarmName or an Amazon Resource Name (ARN) from an existing alarm.
+    * `extension_period` - (Required) The maximum time in seconds that the composite alarm waits after suppressor alarm goes out of the `ALARM` state.
+After this time, the composite alarm performs its actions.
+    * `wait_period` - (Required) The maximum time in seconds that the composite alarm waits for the suppressor alarm to go into the `ALARM` state.
+After this time, the composite alarm performs its actions.
 * `alarm_actions` - (Optional) The set of actions to execute when this alarm transitions to the `ALARM` state from any other state.
 Each action is specified as an ARN.
 Up to 5 actions are allowed.
 * `alarm_description` - (Optional) The description for the composite alarm.
 * `alarm_name` - (Required) The name for the composite alarm.
 This name must be unique within the region.